Introduction to UD official colors

 |Delaware Gold[Vehicles Only]||

 Any use of all marks requires written approval prior to production.
-The name and marks of the University of Delaware are controlled under a licensing program administered through the Collegiate Licensing Company.
+The name and marks of the University of Delaware are controlled under a licensing program administered through IMG College Licensing.

 UD Apparel and product color restrictions